NYPL/dgx-patron-creator-service/README.md

 You need credentials for making successful API calls to NYPL's ILS, Service Objects, and for using AWS Kinesis to stream patron data.

-A local Postgres database needs to be set up and environment variables can be set in the configuration files in the `/config` directory.
+A local Postgres database named `barcodes` needs to be set up and other environment variables can be set in the configuration files in the `/config` directory.

 All the credentials are stored in the configuration files in the `/config` directory but you do need a personal AWS account under NYPL's account in order to be able to decrypt those values locally.